francirp/goaltender/README.md

 bundle
 ```

+Basic Usage
+---

 Create a class to process your form and have it inherit from Goaltender::Base.
-In a new folder app/classes/forms, create your file like so:
+I typically create the following folder to hold my form classes: app/classes/forms

+**app/classes/forms/property.rb**

 ```ruby
 class Forms::Property < Goaltender::Base